alienlebarge/alienlebargech-v3/src/articles/2025/04/smart-menu-bar/index.md

 fi
 ```

-### Detection script if an additional screen is connected.
+### Detection script if an additional screen is connected

 ```bash
 #!/bin/zsh